Certified Nurse Midwife (CNM) Programs

 Are there any online options?

 There is a wide range of online alternatives for earning your qualification as a CNM.
-You might want to consider distance learning if you have a busy schedule, you want to work during your studies, you learn better in a remote environment or through one-on-one tutoring, or you want to invest less money for your certification than is required through a conventional process.
-An excellent online program will offer a blend of all of the above features and grant you the possibility to personalize both your learning methods and your study time.
+You might consider distance learning if you have a busy schedule and want to work during your studies, learn better in a remote environment or through one-on-one tutoring, or invest less money for your certification than is required through the conventional process.
+An excellent online program will offer a blend of all of the above features and grant you the possibility of personalizing both your learning methods and study time.

 The curriculum should still cover the same subject areas but should require little to no campus classes.
-You will still need to attend a hospital or birth center to complete your clinical practice, but that should be all.
+You will still need to attend a hospital or birth center to complete your clinical practice, but this should be all.
 Most online tracks require ten or fewer campus visits throughout the entire length of the studies.
-Here are the main schools which provide online alternatives for receiving your qualifications as a Certified Nurse Midwife:
+Here are the main schools that provide online alternatives for receiving qualification as a Certified Nurse Midwife: